 HOW TO LOOK AFTER A SCENTED CANDLE

 Take a look at these 7 steps on how to look after a scented candle.
 Please note that all candles are made differently, therefore some information on this page may not be appropriate.
-Most information on how to look after your candle and using your candle safely is usually found on a sticker on the bottom of the candle or written on the candle packaging.
+Most information on how to look after your candle and using your candle safely is usually found on a sticker on the bottom of the candle or written on the candles packaging.

 Firstly, place your candle on a heat-resistant surface, away from drafts and anything flammable.
 Keep your candle away from children and pets.